11 Reasons Why You Need an eCommerce Mobile App

 Look at the habits in your own life.
 When you go to buy something for yourself online, would you rather buy from a website or from an app?

 So if you’re eCommerce site doesn’t have a mobile app, you’re neglecting the majority of the market while providing a less than optimal experience for your existing customers.
+This holds true even if you’re using a reputable ecommerce platform like Shopify or Magento.
+An app builder will take your online store to the next level.

 3. Gain a Competitive Advantage